 Illegally Used "Boom Car" Stereos

 Automobiles that have extremely powerful and loud stereos have been nicknamed "Boom Cars."
-The numbers of Boom Cars on the streets of O'ahu is larger than many would expect, and the numbers and power of the systems they have installed, is increasingly rapidly.
+The numbers of Boom Cars on the streets of O'ahu is larger than many would expect, and the numbers and power of the systems they have installed is increasing rapidly.

 The pounding bass noise can be heard and felt over a long distance, can rattle windows and travel through walls.
 Nationwide, millions of people are adversely affected by this noise.